Ford Expedition: First generation (1997)

-Standard was the 4.6 liter Triton V8 with the 5.4 liter version optional.
-The first generation Expedition was rated as a Low Emission Vehicle (LEV).
+Standard was the 4.6L Triton V8 with the 5.4L version optional.
+The first-generation Expedition was rated as a Low Emission Vehicle (LEV).
 The latter engine combined with the heavy-duty trailer towing package and appropriate axle ratio can achieve a towing capacity of 8100 lb.

 Powertrain

 Safety and security

 A two air bag supplementary restraint system (SRS) with 2-way occupant protection was standard.
 The air bags would adjust deployment force depending on crash severity.
-Features included SecuriLock with smart key and engine immobilizer, security approach lamps, four-wheel anti-lock braking system (ABS), side-intrusion door beams, post-crash fuel pump shut-off and three-point safety belts for all rows of seating with tension and locking retractors.
+Features included SecuriLock with smart key and engine immobilizer, security approach lamps, four-wheel anti-lock braking system (ABS), side-intrusion door beams, post-crash fuel pump shut-off, and three-point safety belts for all rows of seating with tension and locking retractors.

 An optional four air bag SRS with 4-way occupant protection was available for the 2000–2002 model years.
 This included seat-mounted side torso side air bags.

 The 2001 model introduced a BeltMinder system to detect when the driver did not have their safety belt secured.

 Model year changes

 1998

 No major cosmetic or mechanical changes.
 A new exterior color was added: Wedgewood Blue.
-Limited availability for 4.6 Windsor versus Romeo engine.
-This limited run was available only for Ultimate Tow Package.
+Limited availability for 4.6L Windsor versus Romeo engine.
+This limited run was available only for Expeditions equipped with the Ultimate Tow Package.

 1999

-The 1999 model year received a facelift similar to that of the 1999 model year Ford F-150.
-Included in the update was a new front grille which now dropped lower in the center, grille work, as well as a new front bumper that incorporated the fog lamps into the lower valance and larger center air intake.
-Both the 4.6 liter and 5.4 liter V8 engines received updates including more power and torque.
-The two High mode for automatic full-time ControlTrac four-wheel drive equipped models was dropped, leaving only Auto, Four High (lock), and Four Low (lock) modes.
+The 1999 model year received a facelift similar to that of the contemporary Ford F-150.
+Included in the update was a new front grille which now dropped lower in the center, as well as a new front bumper that incorporated the fog lamps into the lower valance and larger center air intake.
+Both the 4.6L and 5.4L V8 engines received updates including increased power and torque.
+The Two-High mode for automatic full-time ControlTrac four-wheel-drive equipped models was dropped, leaving only Auto, Four High (lock), and Four Low (lock) modes.
 The dashboard also received an updated radio and air conditioning controls and revised gauge cluster and a digital odometer for the first time.